paysonwallach/NSLabel/README.md

 ## Usage

-Simply include NSLabel.swift in your project and use it like you would [UILabel](https://developer.apple.com/documentation/uikit/uilabel) (Note that not all features have been implemented yet).
+Simply include NSLabel.swift in your project and use it like you would [UILabel](https://developer.apple.com/documentation/uikit/uilabel) Note that not all features have been implemented yet.
+Use quick help (`Option + hover`) to check if a feature is still in development.

 ## Contributing